 Contact us and we will provide you with a copy of our bespoke referral form, which we will happily talk through with you.

 We will always take note of and accommodate any special requests or communication needs.
-Our specialist mental capacity assessors always use language accessible to all and are well practiced at carrying out assessments using a variety of communication methods.
+Our expert Mental Capacity Assessors always use language accessible to all and are well practiced at carrying out assessments using a variety of communication methods.

-Gift giving can often be a contentious issue especially when a gift is large enough that it impacts on the wider estate and what beneficiaries expect to receive in a Will.
-A capacity to gift assessment, along with the detailed report that follows can be used if someone objects to the gift at the time or at a later date.
+The Capacity to Gift Assessment, along with the detailed report that follows, can be used if someone objects to the gift at the time or at a later date.
 It also provides a safe space for the client to express their wishes without any outside duress or influence.

 If the client already has a deputy for property and financial affairs the report can be used to let them know their wishes.
 If no deputy is in place it is possible to complete a CoP3 form which can be used to present to the Court of Protection.
 (This may incur a small additional charge).

-To discuss arranging a capacity to gift with TSF please contact us.
+To discuss arranging a Gifting Capacity Assessment, please contact us.